Exponential sums of the M\"{o}bius function and flat polynomials: Introduction

 We warn the reader that this notion should not be confused with the notion of flatness introduced by Littlewood in his 1966's paper \cite{Littlewood}.
 For this later notion (which we attribute to Littlewood), the sequence of $L^2$- normalized polynomials $(P_n)$ is flat in the sense of Littlewood if there is a constant $c,C>0$ such that $c \leq |P_n(z)| \leq C,$ for all $z$ with modulus $1$.
 Therein, Littlewood asked if there exist a sequence of flat polynomials with coefficients of modulus $1$ or $\pm 1$ which are flat in his sense.
 He further stated three conjectures on flatness \cite{Littlewood} and \cite[Problem 19]{Littlewood2}.
 Very recently, using Rudin-Shapiro polynomials combined with Spencer's six deviations lemma, P. Balister and al. constructed a flat polynomials in the Littlewood sense \cite{Bal-al}.
-However, it is easy to see that those polynomials are not $L^\alpha$-flat, for any $\alpha \geq 0$ \footnote{This follows directly from Theorem 2.4 and Lemma 3.3 in \cite{Bal-al}.
-Indeed, by (2) Theorem 4.3 and Lemma 3.3 in \cite{Bal-al}, we get that those polynomials are not almost every flat.
-For this later notion and its applications in ergodic theory and dynamical systems, we refer to \cite{Abd-Nad}.}.
+However, those polynomials are not $L^\alpha$-flat, for any $\alpha \geq 0$ \cite{elabdal-UDT}.
 We further notice that Littlewood addressed Erd\"{o}s-Newman question in several papers \cite{Littlewood3}, \cite{Littlewood4}, \cite{Littlewood5} .
-Therein, he established Erd\"{o}s's result which say that the cosines polynomials with coefficients $\pm 1$ are not ultraflat.
+Therein, he gives an alternative proof that the cosines polynomials with coefficients $\pm 1$ are not ultraflat.
+This later result is due to Erd\"{o}s.
 In fact, Littlewood established that those polynomials are not $L^\alpha$-flat, for any $\alpha \geq 0.$ He also provided a condition on the coefficients of a real trigonometric polynomials to insure that those polynomials are not $L^\alpha$-flat.
 But, it is seems that Littlewood had conflicting feelings about the existence of ultraflat polynomials.
 He further stated in \cite[p.334]{Littlewood4} that the sequence of trigonometric polynomials

 is $L^\alpha$-flat for any $\alpha>0$.
 But, according the central limit theorem for the Hadamard lacunary trigonometric series due to Salem-Zygmund \cite[Vol 2, p.
-264]{Zygmund} combined with the technics in \cite[p.176]{Abd-Nad}, it can be seen that for any $1 \leq \alpha <2$, For more recent results on Erd\"{o}s-Newman conjecture, we refer to \cite{elabdal-Erdos} \footnote{Notice that it is not know if there exist almost everywhere flat polynomials with coefficients $\pm 1$.}. \\
+264]{Zygmund} combined with the methods in \cite[p.176]{Abd-Nad}, it follows that for any $1 \leq \alpha <2$,